nloadholtes/synappio-client/Cookbooks/Remediate-User.md

 By using the DataValidation API, Email Service Providers have the ability to vet the quality of email lists coming into their platform.
 ESPs can automate the process of checking List Quality prior to ever letting an email marketer send through their platform.
 View the Onboarding Cookbook for instructions on how this is done.

-To remediate an email list, an ESP must first follow the steps listed in the Onboarding Cookbook.
-To receive reporting on List Quality, and to kick off validation of an email list, a job must be created.
+To remediate an email list, an ESP must first follow the steps listed in the <a href="https://github.com/synappio/synappio-client/blob/master/Cookbooks/Onboard-user.md" target="_blank">Onboarding Cookbook.</a> To receive reporting on List Quality, and to kick off validation of an email list, a job must be created.
 One Vetting Token will be consumed per email address when the job is created.
 Note: List imports must be 100% complete before creating the job that kicks off validation of a list.

 #### Create a Validation Job